altmp/altv-docs/articles/configs/server.md

 # The url for the CDN page
 cdnUrl = "https://cdn.example.com"

+# Should alt:V server send all clients player name on connect
+sendPlayerNames = true

 # An array of all resources that should be loaded
 resources = [
     "myResource",